-Participants are required to be respectful, courteous and have due regard for individual rights and differences.
+Any person attending is required to be respectful, courteous and have due regard for individual rights and differences.

 Individuals may be asked to leave should their conduct adversely affect the health and safety of others.

 By attending this meeting, you agree to abide by these conditions.